jeffrey-over/jeffrey-over.github.io/_posts/2026-01-02-deployteq-errors-devs-make-fix-them-fast.md

         ```
         {% endraw %}
 * **Inspect Contact Data Structure:**
-    * **Action:** Use Deployteq's UI (contact profile) or API to retrieve the *exact* data structure for a test contact.
-This will reveal the correct field names and nested object structures you can reference in templates.
+    * **Action:** Retrieve the *exact* data structure for a test contact via API to ensure you are referencing the correct field names.
     * **Example (Conceptual Contact Data):**
         ```json
         {